 Advances in Theory, Methods and Applications

-This volume offers the most current understandings about place attachment, a critical concept for the environmental social sciences and placemaking professions.
+This important volume offers the most current understandings about place attachment, a critical concept for the environmental social sciences and placemaking professions.